MrManiacc/MinigameAPI/README.md

 MinigameAPI is a useful resource for Spigot/Bukkit developers to use.
 It aims to create a unified system for developers looking to make minigames.
-The sole purpose is to make the development process of minigames, quick and easy (if possible).
+The sole purpose of the MinigameAPI is to make the development process of minigames, quick and easy (if possible).

-# Developer(s)
+# Developers

 * MrManiacc - Lead Developer
 * AlphaTech - Contributor